zuiko21/minimOS/hard/minicoco.md

 Since pin 1 is `Vpp` on any EPROM of 32 kiB or less, a _pulled-up_ (or pulled _down_?) jumper is provided if Dragon 64 support is not needed.

+### PAL vs NTSC video output

+The 6847 VDG is designed around an NTSC display, with outputs in **YUV format**.
+This is pretty well matched to the **MC1372 _encoder_** on both CoCo and Dragon computers but, in any case, a _composite video_ (if not RF-modulated) output is supplied, which is not the best by any means, plus the **3.58 MHz NTSC** encoding could be hardly supported in Europe. _There was a PAL version of the CoCo_, but since it uses **non-standard** ICs (TCC1000/HD61J204P) is completely out of the question.

+On the other hand, the Dragon (based on the very same datasheet for the CoCo) uses the same 6847 too, swapping the MC1372 encoder for the similar **LM1889**; but a _rather complex_ circuit (although enterely based on 74-series **standard** parts) does the whole **NTSC/PAL conversion**.
+This includes not only inverting the `øA` chrominance component on alternate lines, but also _**switching off** the 6847's clock for nearly 100 lines while **generating** its own `/HS` sync pulses_, actually turning the 60 Hz fields into 50 Hz ones.
+Alas, no RGB signal is supplied.

+Latest CoCo's (3) provide RGB output (where neither NTSC or PAL encoding is used) but, once again, the use of a **_non-standard_ TCC1014** IC makes this way unfeasible.
+Note that the 60 Hz frame rate should _not_ be an issue on most monitors nowadays, as long as the signal is **RGB**.

+But there is some hope: the French [Matra Alice](https://en.wikipedia.org/wiki/Matra_Alice), itself a clone of the _simpler, CoCo-related_ [TRS-80 MC-10](https://en.wikipedia.org/wiki/TRS-80_MC-10), does use the 6847 too; but the ubiquous MC1372 is replaced by a **mostly-discrete** circuit supplying **RGB output** for the already mandatory _Péritel_ connector, aka [SCART](https://en.wikipedia.org/wiki/SCART); but there is still an _unfathomable_ IC (`Z20` as seen on the awful quality [schematics](https://system-cfg.com/photosforum/alice4k_schema_video.png)).
+Since this IC _seems_ to intercept the VDG clock (much like the Dragon did), perhaps its only task is converting from 60 to 50Hz; this _conjecture_ is somewhat supported from the fact that it takes both sync signals and sort-of-mixes an obscure output to the `Y` signal, most likely in order to **generate sync pulses** while the 6847 is stopped. _If this assumption is correct_, this part of the circuit could be just deleted, getting an acceptable **60-Hz RGB video output**.

 ## Specs